-Nagle Athletic Services Winning Moment: Nathaniel Sletten, Rome Free Academy boys cross country, pulling away to take first place in 16 minutes, six seconds as part of the Black Knights defeating the New Hartford Spartans 19-39 on October 10.
+Nagle Turf Winning Moment: Nathaniel Sletten, Rome Free Academy boys cross country, pulling away to take first place in 16 minutes, six seconds as part of the Black Knights defeating the New Hartford Spartans 19-39 on October 10.

 Sports Center 481 Driving Force: Chloe Muller, Liverpool field hockey.
 When the Warriors finally broke into the win column on October 15 with a 2-1 decision over the East Syracuse Minoa Spartans, Muller picked up assists on both of her team’s goals.